 - It was the closing film of the first Brussels International Film Festival (BRIFF) on 30/06/2018.

 - The car, a late model Oldsmobile with a curb height overall of about 4 feet, was lying on its crushed-in top and the wheels were out of water at low tide.
 High tide at Edgartown that night came at 3:54 A.M., and its rise and fall is only 2 feet.
 The accident, if it occurred around 11:30 P.M., came at about two hours after low tide, and therefore there could not have been much more than 4 feet of water, and perhaps less, at the point where the car lay.
 The bottom is presumably sandy, since the entire island is made of sand.
 Senator Kennedy gave credit to Messrs.
 Markham and Gargan for having "dived" at "risk to their lives" in an attempt to reach Miss Kopechne.
 It would be more appropriate to refer to wading and stooping.

-- The film depicts Kennedy being rowed across the Katama Bay Channel to Edgartown after the accident.
+- In the film, Kennedy is rowed across the Katama Bay Channel to Edgartown after the accident.
 Kennedy testified that he swam the 500 feet.
 How Kennedy returned to the mainland is one of the many inconsistencies with the events of that night.
-Columnist Jack Anderson reported only a month after the incident that Kennedy was, in fact, taken to shore by boat as shown in the film.
+Columnist Jack Anderson reported a month after the incident that Kennedy was taken to shore by boat, as shown in the film.

 - Chappaquiddick is the name of the island in Massachusetts where the accident occurred that killed Mary Jo Kopechne.

-- Joseph Kennedy Sr. (Bruce Dern) has only three lines.
+- Joseph Kennedy Sr. has only three lines.
 Twice off screen he says "Alibi," while in person he only says "You'll never be great."